digbmc/dssf-syll/_weeks/01-intro.md

   - Note one element that you are particularly proud of
   - Note one "tricky" element that still needs some work (what feedback or assistance would be helpful?)
   - Feedback/troubleshooting
-- Work on your own or in small groups to continue working on your websites
 - Make sure your most up-to-date version is live on the web by 4:15

 ### 4:30 PM Reflections